Poet and Audience IV

 There had been no voice like this in English poetry before Blake and Wordsworth.
 This is a new voice, expressing a new concern.
 This social concern marks the vigorous response of two intelligent, humane men who were disturbed by what was happening to people caught up in the whole process of the industrial revolution, urbanization and modernization.

 At the end of the eighteenth century the whole of England, almost, was on the move.
 People were being forced to leave the land and were flocking to cities .

 A traditional culture, and a traditional social fabric, had been destroyed.

-And there were untold numbers of victims.
-And the suffering was as much mental and psychological as it was physical.
+There were untold numbers of victims.
+And the suffering was as much mental and psychological as it was material.

 That modern urban life can be desensitizing and dehumanizing is a fact so well known to us that we take it for granted.
 But in the 1790's this condition was new; and Blake and Wordsworth were quick to observe it.

 They attempted to alert other people to what was happening:

 ... a multitude of causes unknown to former times are now acting with a combined force to blunt the discriminating powers of the mind and ….. to reduce it to a state of almost savage torpor.
 The most effective of these causes are the great national events which are daily taking place, and the increasing accumulation of men in cities, where the uniformity of their occupations produces a craving for extraordinary incident ….